 - Not really subverted.
 Even if it exploded, the metal that makes up the shell doesn't disappear, now instead of a single shell falling, you have several pieces of very sharp shrapnel, some of it even boosted downwards by the explosion.
 Collecting shrapnel after raids off the streets in WWII Britain was a common childhood activity.
 Also fuses were never foolproof, especially the early ones, and unexploded shells falling back to earth, sometimes to explode on impact with the ground, were hardly unheard of.

 - Today, if there's ever anti-air defenses needed, it's usually a missile or shell that's designed to explode after reaching a certain height.
 Though dog fights with their 30mm cannons on the other hand...

-- While not strictly bullets, or a lot, there has been concerns about the Patriot anti-missile system shooting down enemy missiles over civilian towns and not properly destroying the warhead in the process, which consequently falls down in residential areas, leaving dangerous unexploded ordnance (if it just doesn't blow up on landfall, that is).
-The main reason for this is that the Patriot missile is foremost designed for anti-aircraft work, where a proximity fuse and a fragmenting warhead is just fine for bringing down aircraft, but in case of ballistic missiles simply punching some holes in it's body (and causing it break up) often leaves the warhead to continue on.
+- While not strictly bullets, or a lot, there had been concerns about the early model Patriot anti-missile system shooting down enemy missiles over civilian towns and not properly destroying the warhead in the process, which consequently falls down in residential areas, leaving dangerous unexploded ordnance (if it just doesn't blow up on landfall, that is).
+The main reason for this is that those Patriot missile is foremost designed for anti-aircraft work, where a proximity fuse and a fragmenting warhead is just fine for bringing down aircraft, but in case of ballistic missiles simply punching some holes in it's body (and causing it break up) often leaves the warhead to continue on.
 This sort of thing happened during the Gulf War, against al-Hussein missiles launched by Iraq against Israel.

 - It also didn't exactly help that the Iraqi missiles were notoriously shoddily built—-some of the missiles launched at Israel fell apart while in flight.
 Sometimes a Patriot would hit the debris created by the missile's body instead of the warhead itself.